Levmar02/Greek-social-media-analysis/README.md

 # Greek Social Media Language Analysis

 ## Abstract
-This project investigates linguistic patterns in informal Greek communication on social media.
-Using basic Natural Language Processing (NLP) techniques, the study explores lexical frequency, emotional expression, and the pragmatic role of emojis in digital discourse.
+This project presents an exploratory linguistic analysis of informal Greek digital communication using basic Natural Language Processing (NLP) techniques.
+The focus is on lexical distribution, emotional expression, and the pragmatic function of emojis in social media-style discourse.

 ---

-## 1. Introduction
+## 1. Overview
-Digital communication in Greek exhibits distinctive linguistic features influenced by informality, emotional expression, and multimodal elements such as emojis.
-This project provides a small-scale exploratory analysis of these patterns.
+This study examines how contemporary Greek is used in informal online contexts.
+Particular attention is given to the interaction between lexical choices and non-verbal digital elements (e.g. emojis), which contribute to meaning construction in computer-mediated communication.

 ---

-## 2. Objectives
+## 2. Research Objectives
-The main objectives of this study are:
+The objectives of this analysis are:

-- To construct a small Greek text corpus representing social media-style language
+- To construct a small exploratory corpus of informal Greek text
+- To examine lexical frequency patterns
-- To perform tokenization and frequency analysis of lexical items
+- To identify recurrent emotional and pragmatic markers
-- To examine the use of emotional markers such as emojis and laughter expressions
+- To analyze the role of emojis in discourse structuring
-- To identify patterns of informal digital discourse in Greek
+- To demonstrate basic NLP techniques in linguistic analysis

 ---

 ## 3. Methodology
 The analysis was conducted using Python in a Google Colab environment.

 The workflow included:

-- **Corpus creation**: A manually constructed dataset of Greek social media-like sentences
+- **Corpus compilation**: A small dataset of Greek informal utterances was manually constructed
-- **Tokenization**: Splitting text into individual tokens (words)
+- **Tokenization**: Segmentation of text into lexical units
-- **Frequency analysis**: Using Python’s `Counter` module to compute word frequencies
+- **Frequency analysis**: Application of `Counter` for word frequency extraction
-- **Emoji extraction**: Identification and analysis of emotional markers in text
+- **Emoji extraction**: Identification of non-verbal emotional markers within text

 ---

-## 4. Tools and Technologies
+## 4. Theoretical Background
-- Python
-- Google Colab
+The analysis is situated within:

-- collections (Counter)
+- Corpus Linguistics
-- Basic NLP techniques
+- Pragmatics in Computer-Mediated Communication (CMC)
+- Digital Discourse Analysis
+- Multimodal Communication Theory

 ---

-## 5. Results and Findings
+## 5. Findings
-The analysis reveals several key patterns:
+The analysis indicates:

-- High frequency of informal and conversational expressions
+- A high degree of informality in lexical selection
-- Recurrent use of emotional markers such as emojis (e.g. 😂, 😭, 😍)
+- Frequent use of affective markers (e.g. emojis, laughter expressions such as "χαχα")
-- Laughter expressions such as "χαχα" indicate strong conversational tone
-- Emojis function as pragmatic and emotional signals rather than purely decorative elements
+- Emojis functioning as pragmatic and emotional reinforcement devices
+- Compression of meaning through multimodal expression in digital contexts

 ---

 ## 6. Discussion
-The findings suggest that Greek online communication is highly expressive and context-dependent.
-Emotional and pragmatic meaning is often conveyed through non-textual elements such as emojis, which complement or replace verbal expression.
+The findings support the view that contemporary Greek digital discourse relies heavily on multimodal semiotic resources.
+Emojis and informal lexical items function not merely as stylistic elements, but as integral components of meaning construction.

 ---

 ## 7. Limitations
-This project is exploratory in nature and based on a small dataset.
-Therefore, the results are not statistically generalizable but serve as a methodological demonstration.
+This study is limited by its small-scale, non-representative dataset.
+It is intended as a methodological demonstration rather than a statistically generalizable analysis.

 ---

 ## 8. Future Work
-Future improvements could include:
+Future extensions may include:

+- Large-scale corpus analysis (e.g. social media APIs)
-- Sentiment analysis of Greek text
+- Sentiment analysis using pretrained NLP models
-- Larger and more realistic corpora (e.g. Twitter, forums)
-- Part-of-speech tagging
+- Part-of-speech tagging in Greek
+- Cross-linguistic comparison of digital discourse
-- Topic modeling
+- Discourse-level annotation
-- Dialectal variation analysis
-- Comparative studies with other languages

 ---

-## 9. Files
+## 9. Technologies
-- `greek_analysis.ipynb` → main analysis notebook
+- Python
+- Google Colab
+- Collections (Counter)
+- Basic NLP methods

 ---

-## 10. Author
+## 10. File Structure

-Linguistics student with interest in computational linguistics, corpus analysis, and digital language practices.
+- `greek_analysis.ipynb` → main analytical notebook

 ---

+## 11. Author
+BA/graduate-level linguist with interests in computational linguistics, discourse analysis, and digital language practices.

+---

-## 11. Conclusion
+## 12. Conclusion
-This project demonstrates how basic NLP techniques can be applied to explore linguistic patterns in informal Greek digital communication, highlighting the role of emotional and pragmatic markers in online discourse.
+This project demonstrates how lightweight computational methods can be used to explore linguistic phenomena in informal digital Greek, with emphasis on pragmatic meaning and multimodal communication.